 HOW CAN WE ASSIST?

 Even if no assistance is needed in making funeral arrangements, the death of a U.S. citizen, whether resident or tourist in Croatia, should be reported to the so that a Report of Death of a U.S. Citizen Abroad can be issued.
-This document is necessary to settle legal and estate matters in the United States.

 Additional information regarding the death of a U.S. citizen abroad is available at the Department of State website.